-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentag e of emissions calculated using data obtained from suppliers or value chain partners Explanation factors and use the GHG protocol's approach to calculate emissions from fuel use.
-Other smaller providers use the GHG protocol's weight-distance approach to calculating emissions and utilize the emission factors provided in the tools that the GHG protocol provides for calculation.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentag e of emissions calculated using data obtained from suppliers or value chain partners Explanation inconsistent in selected categories in scope 3.
+Then took the total amount and split based on LCA % factors for upstream and downstream transport based on various analyses performed internally.
+Some logistics providers manage their own fleet emission factors and use the GHG Protocol's approach to calculate emissions from fuel use.
+Other smaller providers use the GHG Protocol's weight-distance approach to calculating emissions and utilize the emission factors provided in the tools that the GHG protocol provides for calculation.
 All logistics companies are scored in our suppliers' business scorecard for providing us this data and other environmental factors.
 Waste generated in operations Not relevant, calculated 0 Cisco's Waste Reduction and Recycling Program is a key component of Cisco ISO 14001 certification and our global environmental policy.
 We routinely collect and recycle waste streams, including batteries, CDs and diskettes, beverage containers, trash, wood and pallets, cardboard, mixed paper, confidential waste, packaging materials, toner cartridges, compost, polyurethane foam, landscape waste, mobile phones, food waste, and construction waste.
-In FY2015, Cisco recycled approximately 75% of all the waste that it generated at its facilities.
-This increase in recycling efforts, which we consider to be an emission reduction activity, is the primary reason why Cisco's net GHG emissions from waste and recycling generation in our operations have stayed less than 0 (-20,341 metric tonnes CO2e) for FY2015.
-Our waste and recycling program has been able to accomplish this for a number of years, which makes year by year comparison of a carbon negative program irrelevant.
+In FY2016, Cisco recycled approximately 74% of all the waste that it generated at its facilities.
+We consider this to be an emission reduction activity, because Cisco's net GHG emissions from waste and recycling generation in our operations have stayed less than 0 (-21,829 metric tonnes CO2e) for FY2016.
 Cisco used emission factors published by the EPA Waste Reduction Model (WARM) to convert waste to landfill metrics to GHG emissions.
-For mixed municipal solid waste (MSW), this factor is 0.48 tCO2e per short ton of waste generated and -2.83 tCO2e per short ton of recycled waste generated.
-The EPA 0.00%
+For mixed municipal solid waste (MSW), this factor is 0.48 tCO2e per short ton of waste generated and -2.83 0.00%